Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization

 \subsection{Conducting Area}

 The relative area is defined as

-where $\M{a} \in \mathbb{R}^{T\times 1}$ is a vector containing the surface area of each discretization element (triangle), and the denominator is the total area of the optimization region.
-A similar idea has already been adopted in~\cite{art:Cismasu2014AntBandwithOpt} for the regular grid.
+where $\M{a} \in \mathbb{R}^{T\times 1}$ is a vector containing the surface area of each discretization element (triangle), $\Gvec_0$ is the vector of the design region fully spanned by material, and the denominator is the total area of the optimization region.
+A similar idea has already been adopted in~\cite{art:Cismasu2014AntBandwithOpt} for a regular grid.